What is Kickstarter?

 #7 – no paid for social media (such as facebook advertising)

-Rule #8 – no stretch goals ie an additional goal you set up for your campaign in case you exceed your initial funding goal
+#8 – no stretch goals ie an additional goal you set up for your campaign in case you exceed your initial funding goal

-Rule #9 – include Quickstarter in your campaign name.
+#9 – include Quickstarter in your campaign name.

-How do I get started on Quickstarter?
+How to get started on Quickstarter

 The same process applies as for Kickstarter (see above) but over a shorter time frame.
 You’ll need to create a persuasive argument for why people should invest and, for optimum chances of success, ensure you add great photos or sketches of your proposed product, and a video to tell your product story.